naeemmusamh/Reading-note/Readme201-02.md

 ## what the difference between visual editors and code views???

-the visual editirs : often resemble word processors.
+the visual editors : often resemble word processors.
 Although each editor will differ slightly.

 the code views : show you the code created by the visual editor so you can manually edit it.